-The previous article here on the Forex Trading Academy dealt with the central banks meetings and what are the dates to watch on the economic calendar.
-Those dates are vital for being up to date with what the monetary policy in a specific jurisdiction is looking like.
-As mentioned in that article, what matters the most is what the central bank’s monetary policy is, namely, what the central bank is doing with the interest rates.
+The previous article here on the Forex Trading Academy dealt with the central banks’ meetings, and the corresponding dates to watch on the economic calendar.
+Those dates are vital for keeping up to date with what the monetary policy in a specific jurisdiction is looking like.
+As mentioned in that article, what matters the most is what the central bank’s monetary policy is: specifically, what the central bank is doing with interest rates.
 This is where the focus should be: the interest rate of a currency.
 Everyone wants to own a currency that pays a big interest rate, or at least a bigger interest rate when compared with other currencies.
-This is what all the fuzz is about!
+This is what all the fuss is about!

-Every central bank in the world has a mandate.
-That is, what is the reason for moving on the interest rates.
-As a rule of thumb, inflation is the main thing a central bank is watching.
-Inflation has various forms and there are different numbers around the world that are being watched, but, more or less, it is the same thing: Consumer Price Index (CPI).
-Inflation is representing either the whole mandate or part of a central bank’s mandate.
-Most of the times, inflation is the only mandate of a central bank and the normal target is to keep inflation below or close to 2%.
-However, there are central banks in the world that have other things to consider before moving on rates, like the Federal Reserve in the United States (FED).
-More on this to come a bit later in this article.
+Every central bank in the world has a mandate, which is to explain the reason for moving on interest rates.
+As a rule of thumb, inflation is the main thing any central bank is constantly watching.
+Inflation takes various forms, and there are different figures around the world that are being watched; but, more or less, it comes down to the same thing: the Consumer Price Index (CPI).
+Inflation represents either the whole, or part of, a central bank’s mandate.
+Most of the time, inflation control is the sole mandate of a central bank, and the normal target is to keep inflation below, or close to, 2%.
+However, there are central banks in the world that have other things to consider before moving on rates, such as the Federal Reserve (Fed) in the United States.
+There is more on this to come a bit later in this article.

 Other educational materials